xuda1979/texas_holdem_ai_gatc/readme.md

 To control the computation device you can use:

-- `--device cpu` to force CPU execution.
+- `--gpus` to train on available GPUs (uses all GPUs via `DataParallel`).
-- `--device npu` to target a single NPU.
+- `--npus` to train on available NPUs (uses all NPUs via `DataParallel`).

-- `--npu` to utilize all available NPUs via `DataParallel`.
+Omitting these flags runs training on the CPU by default.

 3. **Run tests**: